Popup-Meeting-Rooms-Project/IoT/README.md

 assertTrue(some boolean);
 }

-other assert statements also exist that are in the documentation linked above.
+other assert statements also exist that can be seen here (https://github.com/bxparks/AUnit#BinaryAssertions)

+The pass cases and the tests overall in tests.h can be improved.

 ## <a name="mqtt-broker"></a>3.
 MQTT Broker